software-students-fall2023/1-specification-exercise-team999999999/README.md

 5. If enough changes are indicated by users, the location's information is updated for all users of the app (with a confidence score).

-### As a business, I want to update my location's accessibility information so I can attract more people to my place of business.
+### As a business owner, I want to update my location's accessibility information so I can attract more people to my place of business.
 Estimation of effort: L
 Acceptance criteria:
 1. Proof of ownership must be captured.